 Sanction process and timeline

-The first application application window to host events has now closed.
-The second application window opened on 31st July until 13th August.
+The first and second application windows to host events have now closed.
 The calendar will then be confirmed by 1st September and closed for the remainder of the season.

-In the meantime, please ensure your club has full England Squash membership and the tournament organiser has completed the tournament organiser assessment, both are pre-requisite of applying.
+In the meantime, please ensure your club has full England Squash membership and the tournament organiser has completed the tournament organiser assessment, both are pre-requisites of applying.